SamLobodiak/Catalog-Names-By-First-Letter/README.md

-# Catalog-Names-By-First-Letter (COPY PASTE THE CODE INTO CODE ACADEMY's COMPILER TO IMMEDIATELY TEST)
+# Catalog-Names-By-First-Letter (COPY PASTE THE CODE INTO CODE ACADEMY'S COMPILER TO IMMEDIATELY TEST)
 I saw on linked in someone say this...

 -----------------------------